Working man’s Mai Tai

 Working man's Mai Tai Yum

-Having said that I do admit to being addicted to a Meyers rum floater.
-And I love the look of a small amount of grenadine syrup coursing languidly downwards through the drink if added JUST before serving.
+Having said that I readily confess my addiction to a Meyers rum floater.
+And I love the look of a small amount of grenadine syrup drifting languidly downwards through the drink if added JUST before serving.
 But that show is short, and at the end the syrup pools at the bottom, providing a sometimes cloyingly sweet finale to an otherwise nicely balanced experience.
 I normally skip it.
 Sure is purdy tho!

 Course Side dish